ios-xr/Solenoid/README.md

 ## Description:

-The end goal of this BGP-filter app is to be able to take any given logic and make changes to the prefixes on a RIB table.
+The end goal of this Route injector app is to be able to take any given logic and make changes to the prefixes on a RIB table.

 The changes to the RIB are accomplished by using RESTconf calls to send JSON modeled by YANG.
 The YANG model I am currently using is [Cisco-IOS-XR-ip-static-cfg] (https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/600/Cisco-IOS-XR-ip-static-cfg.yang).
 This model will likely change in the future, see Limitations.